Danielku15/TogglOverhours/README.md

 # TogglOverhours

+TogglOverhours is a small helper application allows you to generate various statistics over your tracked working ours in [Toggl Track](https://track.toggl.com/).
+The data needed by this app is stored in a small database file which is stored locally on your PC, no data is stored on the server of this app.

+Note that this project is mainly for personal usage but it might be useful for others too.
+Feel free to contribute if you use it and think some features could be useful.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.